Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

 We investigate the role of defects on the flat band, extending the hydrogen vacancy analysis we performed previously \cite{denchfield2024electronic}.
-We now remove all 4b hydrogen, and confirm that other than an electron-doping effect, the flat band is left unchanged [Fig. \ref{fig:Lu_sym_doping}(a)].
-This is consistent with the resilience of the peak to ``Type B'' vacancies shown in the SI of our previous work \cite{denchfield2024electronic}.
-The peak moving under E$_F$ is explained by the fact that while the 4b hydrogen were irrelevant to the peak and EPC, they did provide a small hole-doping effect to the remainder of the system by capturing 0.05 electrons on average.
-We found that hole-doping the 32-atom primitive unit cell by 1 hole brings E$_F$ back to the hydrogen peak, but otherwise leaves the DOS shape unchanged.
-Additionally, this configuration also sees a huge DOS(E$_F$) jump when bringing the 24e-Lu to their symmetric x=0.25 positions [Fig.\ \ref{fig:Lu_sym_doping}(b)].
+Removing the 4b hydrogen from Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ only produces an electron-doping effect [Fig. \ref{fig:Lu_sym_doping}(a)].
+While the 4b hydrogen were irrelevant to the DOS peak and EPC, they do capture an average of 0.05 electrons.
+We found that hole-doping the 32-atom primitive unit cell by 1 hole brings $E_\text{F}$ back to the hydrogen peak but otherwise leaves the DOS shape unchanged.
+This configuration also has the DOS peak height increased by bringing the 24e-Lu to their symmetric x=0.25 positions [Fig.\ \ref{fig:Lu_sym_doping}(b)].

-For more striking test of the irrelevance of the 4b hydrogen to the near-E$_F$ electronic structure, we now replace them entirely with oxygen [Fig. \ref{fig:Lu_sym_doping}(c)].
+A more striking perturbation to the system involves replacing the 4b hydrogens entirely with oxygen [Fig.\ \ref{fig:Lu_sym_doping}(c)].
 The PDOS reveals a modest decrease of the hydrogen DOS peak compared to Fig. \ref{fig:Lu_sym_doping}(a), but is otherwise unperturbed.
-Finally, the most striking change was removing an entire LuN unit from the 128-atom unit cell, yielding Lu$_{31}$H$_{92}$N$_3$, which did not eliminate the flat band either [Fig. \ref{fig:Lu_sym_doping}(d)].
-This shows that vacancies and structural defects such as grain boundaries do not necessarily destroy the flat bands.
+Another striking observation is that removing an entire LuN unit from the 128-atom unit cell, (yielding Lu$_{31}$H$_{92}$N$_3$) preserves the flat band [Fig. \ref{fig:Lu_sym_doping}(d)].
+These findings suggest that a range of vacancies and structural defects such as grain boundaries do not necessarily destroy the flat bands under the assumption that the structure does not appreciably distort.